th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/setup-intents.md

 # Setup Intents

-The intents are defined in the ``sentence.ini``, You can edit it on the rhasspy page under Sentences.
+The intents are defined in the ``sentence.ini``, You can edit it on the Rhasspy page under Sentences.
 Here is an example with many variations:
 ```
 [GetTime]